SummerJam 2024 ADD

 "The Almighty is definitely a SummerJam Festival fan!"
 (Amiaz)

 Above quote sums up nicely how this festival Sunday feels.
-No bad weather warnings, no rain, even a warming sun comes out when the gates open – perfect conditions for this last SummerJam-Day to manifest!
+No bad weather warnings, no rain, even a warming sun comes out when the gates open – perfect conditions for this last SummerJam-day to manifest!
 Almost as pleasant as the excitement in the beginning is the approaching calm on the last day of such a big event.
 Somehow, security, technicians, stage hands and organizers are more relaxed, as everything has worked out well so far, all newbies have found their place and everybody does a great job.
 Props to the team!

 2:25pm, RED STAGE

 First act on Stage Red is Khalia, a young Jamaican singer who has released her first EP Stay True last year.
-Right now, the band (in a classic set-up of drums, bass, guitar and keys) plays the Answer riddim on which the singer, beautifully dressed in shiny green pants and a shell-decorated top, delivers No Answer.
+Right now, the band (in a classic set-up of drums, bass, guitar and keys) plays the Answer riddim on which the singer, beautifully dressed in shiny green pants and a gemstone-decorated top, delivers No Answer.
 Most people here probably know her for the next song, though, a sweet reggae version of Miley Cyrus' Flowers that was released by Silly Walks last year.
 My special moment comes when Khalia makes an excursion into Buju Banton during her song Love Is Real

 2:47pm, GREEN STAGE